idouxd/Public-Projects/README.md

-# Public-Projects
+## Description of this Repo

-## This project is the personal space of David Idoux.
+This is the personal space of David Idoux.
-## He is using this space as a repository for various projects.
+He is using this space as a repository for various projects.